ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.

-Each published alternate congestion control algorithm is REQUIRED to include a statement in the abstract indicating whether or not there is IETF consensus that the proposed congestion control algorithm is considered safe for use on the Internet.
+Each published congestion control algorithm is REQUIRED to include a statement in the abstract indicating whether or not there is IETF consensus that the proposed congestion control algorithm is considered safe for use on the Internet.
 Each published algorithm